-the total (microscopic) potential energy and (microscopic) kinetic energy of the particles in a system thermal energy the internal energy present in a system due to its temperature.
-It does not include nuclear energy (symbol: U; unit: joule; unit symbol: J)
+the total (microscopic) potential energy and (microscopic) kinetic energy of the particles in a system thermal energy the internal energy present in a system due to its temperature (not including nuclear energy)

 It is nearly impossible to sum up all the forces that contribute to internal energy.
 We can't measure internal energy directly, so instead we measure the change in internal energy because this is the same as the change in thermal energy.
 Because the nuclear and chemical bond energy doesn't change for normal heating and cooling, we can say: